Our Trusted Prison Medical Negligence Attorneys Can Help You Restore Justice

 These may not be the only ways a prisoner’s health suffers.
 Failure to provide adequate medical care of any kind can constitute medical malpractice.

-What Does a Prison Medical Malpractice Claim Consist of?
+What Does a Prison Medical Malpractice Claim Consist Of?

 Medical malpractice in prison claims must meet four necessary elements, no matter which state the abuse or neglect occurred in.
 In the U.S., a plaintiff (the victim of malpractice) must prove the following: